Your new kitten deserves the best!

 Avoid cow’s milk because it gives most kittens and cats diarrhea.

 Cats learn how to socialise with each other from their mother and littermates and ideally should remain with them until 10 weeks of age.
 Regular gentle human contact in the first 12 weeks ensures positive human interaction and bonds kittens to their carers.
 Kittens bred in homes where they interact with people all the time make the best companions.
+If you purchase your kitten from a breeder we recommend that you visit the facility to assess how much the kittens are handled and their general living conditions.

 Introduce your kitten to other pets with care and under supervision.
+Always have a dog on a lead at the start.